HynekPetrak/sshame/README.md

 ### Run commands on remote hosts ###

-To run commands on remote hosts run `exploit -c whoami`
+To run commands on remote hosts use `exploit -c whoami`